JohnMartin95/sql_db_mapper/README.md

 ### Future Work
 * more options relating to how the code is generated
 	* a derive or other proc_macro version of the code.
 It may not be recommended for compile time reasons but perhaps somebody would appreciate it
-	* use heck to allow names to be mapped to appropriate rust equivalents
 	* Grab text from `COMMENT ON` and stick it in doc comments
 	* Allow functions that take (for example) an &varchar to take an &str (varchar is a typedef of String so functions would need to be generic like HashMap's get)
 * consider adding support for other popular databases as well